eTap vs Di2 vs EPS – WHICH IS BEST FOR YOU?

 Likewise, I rate and recommend the Shimano Dura Ace R9170 Di2 the Best Performer for disc brake bikes.
 You can buy the groupset from the best stores at the best prices through this link to Know’s Shop. components from Competitive Cyclist, Merlin, Wiggle, Tredz 10% off w/code ITKTDZ10 at the best prices I’ve found from top-rated stores.

-If you own a last-generation Dura Ace 9070 Di2 or Ultegra 6870 Di2 groupset, I see no great benefit in upgrading your groupset or components.
+If you own a last-generation Shimano Dura Ace 9070 Di2 or Shimano Ultegra 6870 Di2 groupset, I see no great benefit in upgrading your groupset or components.

 If you own non-series Shimano electronic disc brake shifter/brake lever STI and calipers (765, 685, etc.), I do think it is worthwhile to get the improved Dura Ace R9170 or Ultegra R8070 shifter and caliper set.
 See the component store links above.

 However, since SRAM has introduced 12-speed eTap AXS groupset, the 11-speed eTap conversion kits will get harder to find.
-You can still pick up the rim brake kit at Tredz 10% off w/code ITKTDZ10.
-For the 11-speed eTap disc brake conversion kit, click on the links to these stores: UK/EU Merlin, Wiggle, Chain Reaction Cycles, Tredz 10% off w/code ITKTDZ10, Tweeks.
+You can still order the eTap disc brake conversion kit for UK/EU residents through this link Tredz 10% off w/code ITKTDZ10.

 For most riders, I still recommend the Shimano 11-speed groupsets over the SRAM eTap AXS ones.